 He started as an apprentice to William Grimes in 1691 and he worked up until his death in 1747.
 He always described himself as ‘Memory Master’.
-I am not sure if this was a honour bestowed on him or if it was like a sales and marketing slogan for him in the 18th century, either way he produced some exceptional clocks.
+I am not sure if this was a honour bestowed on him or if it was like a sales and marketing slogan.
+Either way he produced some exceptional clocks.

 Further details of month duration ‘Equation of Time’ John Topping Clock.

-The clock above is a fine example by John Topping, a superb early 18th century antique clock manufacturer in London.
+The clock above is a fine example by John Topping.
+A superb early 18th century antique clock manufacturer in London.
 It is a most desirable combination of a superb and interesting complex movement and a beautiful veneered walnut cabinet.
 The dial is 12 inch and is signed to a recessed triangular sector, ‘John Topping Memory Master.’
-The dial is of a specific elongated dimension to fit the extra large seconds and the rise and fall of pendulum and strike/silent dials to the arch.
+The dial is of a specific elongated dimension to fit the extra large seconds.
+The rise and fall of pendulum and strike/silent dials is to the arch.

-You will notice that the winding holes are located above the centre position rather than below centre on most clocks, this allows enough room for the equation of time year calendar ring.
-The thin blued iron strip marks the day of the month and then so many minutes faster or slower than a sundial can be read off for calculating actual time.
+You will notice that the winding holes are located above the centre position rather than below centre on most clocks This allows enough room for the equation of time year calendar ring.
+The thin blued iron strip marks the day of the mont.
+Then so many minutes faster or slower than a sundial can be read off for calculating actual time.
 The dial has superbly matted centre, chapter ring, specifically made spandrels and engraving to small sections within the arch.